haskellfoundation/tech-proposals/proposals/accepted/000-ast-parser-libs.rst

 That means that even though identifiers are extremely common in AST values, they do not induce dependencies from the ``Language.Haskell.Syntax.*``, since the choices of identifier types that use ``FastString`` are made downstream in the rest of GHC.

 There is no disagreement that as-is, that data type is not suitable for a nice self-contained library. [#faststring-unsuitable]_
-The disagreement is whether TTG should be blocked on reworking ``FastString`` somehow to be better for GHC and non-GHC alike, or whether we should just side-step the issue entirely.
+The disagreement is whether Trees That Grow should be blocked on reworking ``FastString`` somehow to be better for GHC and non-GHC alike, or whether we should just side-step the issue entirely.

 We make no claims about what is better in the long term for GHC, but when reworking ``FastString`` and benchmarking the new algorithms might take **Days to Weeks**, we can side-step the issue with a new type family "extension points" like the existing ``IdP`` one in **minutes** for these use-cases. [#extension-point]_
 (We could use a single ``StringP`` type family, but it might be nicer to use separate ones, like ``ModuleNameP``, so our extension points remain oriented to the "domain" of what we are doing.)